Best Canon wide-angle lenses

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-Those who have been following me on this photography blog since the beginning know that I indeed have a passion for camera equipment.
-I’ve already talked a lot about photography equipment around here, and in direct relation to this article, I’ve already written two articles that might be of interest to you: how to choose your wide-angle lens and which lenses to choose for landscape photography.
-This article is kind of a new thing on the blog since I’ll be going into a bit more detail than usual.
+If you’ve been following this photography blog from the beginning, you already know how much I love camera gear.
+I’ve already written quite a bit about photography equipment here, and two articles are directly related to this one: how to choose your wide-angle lens and which lenses to choose for landscape photography.
+This article is a little different from what I usually publish on the blog, because I’ll be going into more detail than usual.
 Today I’m talking about the best Canon wide-angle lenses available.
-This is a perfect article for people willing to evolve from their kit lens and start photographing landscapes.
+It’s a useful guide if you want to move beyond your kit lens and start taking landscape photography more seriously.

-You’re going to tell me that most of this information is already in the two articles mentioned above and you’re right.
-However, I had not previously tried to present the lenses in detail with their characteristics as well as their use, interest, price, etc. So, this article is specifically about Canon’s wide-angle lenses, for both DSLR and mirrorless cameras.
+You might tell me that some of this information is already covered in the two articles mentioned above, and you’d be right.
+However, I had not yet taken the time to present each lens in detail, including its characteristics, use, value, price, and overall interest.
+So this article focuses specifically on Canon’s wide-angle lenses, for both DSLR and mirrorless cameras.

-This article is the result of an important amount of work researching, allowing me to offer, according to my vision of things and my analysis, the best Canon wide-angle lenses today.
-I will of course update this article as new releases are made.
-For each Canon lens presented below, you will get a visual, its main characteristics and my opinion on it.
-When possible, I also give the reference for the filter systems.
-For your convenience, I’ve regrouped my selection of lenses by sensor size (APS-C and full-frame) for DSLR and mirrorless cameras.
+This article is the result of a lot of research, and it allows me to share, based on my own analysis and point of view, the best Canon wide-angle lenses today.
+Of course, I’ll update this article as new lenses are released.
+For each Canon lens listed below, you’ll find a visual, its main characteristics, and my opinion on it.
+When possible, I also mention compatible filter systems.
+To make things easier, I’ve grouped my lens selection by sensor size (APS-C and full-frame), for both DSLR and mirrorless cameras.

 This article focuses on landscape photography.
-Indeed, the use of a telephoto lens or a transtandard lens is less common in this field.
-However, I won’t be going into technical details about lenses such as distortion, chromatic aberration, etc. The software programs manage these defects perfectly in post-production.
-Plus, I won’t talk here about Fisheye lenses, as there are for capturing special effect and not especially used for landscape photography.
+Indeed, telephoto and standard zoom lenses are used less often in this field.
+However, I won’t be going into technical details about lenses such as distortion, chromatic aberration, etc. Modern software handles these flaws very well in post-production.
+I also won’t cover fisheye lenses here, as they are mainly used for a specific visual effect and are not especially common in landscape photography.

-For those wondering, i actually shoot landscape photography with a Canon DSLR camera, a 6D and mostly a Canon 16-35mm f/4 (and lot of camera lens filters).
-I’m actually considering buying a prime lens, something like a 14mm lens.
-One day, i will need to found a new camera bag !!
+For those wondering, I currently shoot landscape photography with a Canon DSLR, a 6D, mostly paired with a Canon 16-35mm f/4 and a lot of lens filters.
+I’m also considering buying a prime lens, something like a 14mm.
+One day, I’ll need to find a new camera bag!

 Canon wide-angle lenses for full-frame mirrorless cameras (RF / RF-S)

-The range of Canon wide-angle lenses for mirrorless camera, RF (full-frame) and RF-S (APS-C) mounts continues to grow.
+Canon’s wide-angle lens lineup for mirrorless cameras, across both RF (full-frame) and RF-S (APS-C) mounts, continues to grow.

 - Canon RF 10-20mm f/4 L IS STM